What is sports premium?

 Improving Teacher knowledge:

-We currently employ three specialist Premier Sport coaches to teach a range of PE lessons from Early Years through to Year 6.
+We currently employ two specialist Premier Sport coaches to teach a range of PE lessons from Early Years through to Year 6.

 We have a dance and gymnastics teacher who enables the children to plan, create and perform a huge variety of different dance styles and productions.
 All the children get to perform their dances not only to parents, staff and children at our school but also at local dance festivals and to a wider audience at larger school events such as the annual fete.

-We have two other coaches who deliver a a huge range of sporting activities including: tag rugby, gymnastics, football, dodge-ball, cricket, rounders, athletics, basketball, tennis, archery, fencing and multi-skills.
+We have another coach who delivers a huge range of sporting activities including: tag rugby, gymnastics, football, dodge-ball, cricket, rounders, athletics, basketball, tennis, archery, fencing and multi-skills.

 All teachers are required to attend these lessons and team teach alongside the sports coach in order to increase their professional knowledge and confidence when teaching the lessons independently in the future.
 We do not use our sports teachers to provide staff PPA time.